spryker/spryker-docs/_drafts/oryx/ssr.md

 ### Traditional server-based SSR

 Traditional SSR implementation involves rendering the initial HTML content on a server, typically powered by Node.js.

 ### Serverless SSR using Lambda

 Serverless SSR, on the other hand, employs on-demand serverless platforms such as AWS Lambda for HTML rendering, eliminating the need for a dedicated server.

+### SSG: Static Site Generation

+SSG is a variant of SSR where the server generates static HTML pages at build time.
+These pages can be directly served from a CDN, reducing server load and accelerating delivery.
+This approach is particularly effective for sites where content does not change often.
+SSG enhances load times, scalability, and security.

 ### Caching, CDN